craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 Cart/order subtotals and totals are computed values that always reflect the sum of line items.
 A few examples are `totalPrice`, `itemTotal`, and `itemSubtotal`.

-You can manually recalculate an order by choosing “Recalculate order” at the bottom of the order edit screen:
+You can manually recalculate a completed order by choosing “Recalculate order” at the bottom of the order edit screen:

 ![](../images/recalculate-order.png)